sentientforest/pears-gambit/ctx/20250721_pear-chess_project_plan.md

 ## 📋 Open Questions Requiring Research

-1. **What is the exact procedure to obtain and integrate Stockfish WASM for Bare runtime?**
+1. **What is the exact procedure to create Stockfish native binding following bare-ffmpeg pattern?**

 2. **How does Corestore storage work within Pear app constraints?**